Florida Trail Association Awards

 Presented to non-members or organizations that have made significant contributions to the Florida Trail Association.
 This may be to a land owner or land manager who has been of noteworthy assistance, or to a monetary donor.
 The person may incidentally be a member of the FTA but the assistance was made “outside” the organization.

-This award is presented to a member of the media (newspaper, magazine, television, radio) who has promoted the goals and objectives of the Florida Trail Association and has highlighted the health benefits of backpacking, hiking or walking.
+This award is presented to a member of the media (newspaper, magazine, television, radio, social media) who has promoted the goals and objectives of the Florida Trail Association and has highlighted the health benefits of backpacking, hiking or walking.

 John Weary Trail Worker Award